-Apple plans to reopen all its 15 retail stores throughout Germany next Monday, May 11th, according to a published report.
+Apple plans to reopen all its 15 retail stores in Germany on May 11, according to a published report.

 Germany will become only the second country in Europe to resume Apple Store operations since the majority of locations closed as a result of the coronavirus pandemic almost two months ago.